diegolamonica/EUCookieLaw/readme.md

 ## Server Side

+> **NOTE:** The server side usage is available only for servers which has PHP installed.

 The server-side script intercept the output buffer and will remove the sent cookies when user has not yet approved the agreement.